-The Work Group also added eleven factual scenarios to new Section IV.C indicating, in each case, whether the business activity was or was not protected by P.L.
-86-272.
+To provide further guidance, the Work Group added to new Section IV.C eleven factual scenarios and indicated in each case whether the described business activity was or was not protected by P.L.
+86-272, together with a brief explanation.